|Click the Pause Button above to pause the interview|

 Corporate consulting slowly entered back into the picture as I worked with organizations to help apply the appreciative principles with employees.
 This led to a brand extension I call Appreciative Engagement, which helps organizations use the appreciative principles to get employees more energized, engaged and successful on the job.

 I was happier than ever in 2013 and thought I had the world by the tail, and then my life fell apart.
-Wile being hospitalized for a serious infection I was given massive antibiotics, and they caused me to develop anhedonia, which is a physical inability to feel positive emotion.
-I literally could not feel joy, love, happiness, or any positive emotion.
+Wile being hospitalized for a serious infection I was given large does of antibiotics around the clock, and they caused me to develop anhedonia, which is a physical inability to feel positive emotion.
+I literally could not feel joy, love, happiness, or any positive feeling.

 The anhedonia drove me back into depression and to depths of despair I had not known in years.
-It took close to two years, but I used Appreciative Living to pull myself out once again, and am more of a believer in this approach than ever.
+I used Appreciative Living in combination with neuroscience to pull myself out once again, and am more of a believer in the appreciative approach than ever.
 I created a new website devoted to helping people overcome anhedonia at www.GetJoyBack.com

 I am more passionate now than ever about sharing this work with others as it has saved my life twice!
 And watching organziations benefit from this work is equally exhilarating.
 I am working on a third book on Appreciative Engagement, looking at conversations as a catalyst for change.